TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 12/1 Corinthians 12.24.md

 ---

-whereas our comely [parts] have no need: but God tempered the body together, giving more abundant honor to that [part] which lacked;
+whereas our presentable parts have no such need.
+But God composed the body together, giving more abundant honor to the inferior part,